Cambodian jungle girl: Life after discovery

 The Pnong follow no organized religion but the family took the woman to a Buddhist pagoda to have monks calm her spirit.

 One week after being discovered, she experienced difficulties adjusting to civilized life.
 A Spanish psychologist who visited the woman reported that she "made some words and smiled in response to a game involving toy animals and a mirror".
 When she was thirsty or hungry, she pointed at her mouth.
 She preferred to crawl rather than walk upright.
-The family watched Rochom P'ngieng around the clock to make sure she did not run off back to the jungle, as she tried to do several times.
+The family watched Rochom P'ngieng around the clock to make sure she did not run off back to the forest, as she tried to do several times.
 Her mother constantly had to pull back on her clothes when she tried to take them off.
 A visiting Guardian reporter described the family as genuinely caring for her and the woman as listless and sad but restless at night.

 The NGO Licadho feared the woman was enduring trauma after returning to society.
 Penn Bunna, an official at ADHOC, another Cambodian human rights group, said the constant flow of visitors likely caused stress for the woman.
 "She must have experienced traumatic events in the jungle that have affected her ability to speak," he said.

-On 25 September 2007, Deutsche Presse-Agentur reported that the woman, who had never been able to adjust to village life, had vanished back into the jungle without leaving a trace.
+On 25 September 2007, Deutsche Presse-Agentur reported that the woman, who had never been able to adjust to village life, had vanished back into the forest without leaving a trace.
 In February 2008, the Phnom Penh Post reported that the woman had disappeared for a couple of days but had then returned.
 The Spanish psychologist was still seeing her, and she had adjusted a bit better to her new surroundings, but still would not speak.
-The father was trying to raise money so that he could take his daughter to a spirit healer who could help exorcise the "jungle spirits" from his daughter.
+The father was trying to raise money so that he could take his daughter to a spirit healer who could help exorcise the "forest spirits" from his daughter.
 Radio Free Asia reported in July 2008 that the woman was able to feed, bathe and dress herself but still would not speak.
 She laughed while playing with her little nieces and nephews.